WSU-kduncan/ceg3120-cicd-masedagr8/project4/README-CI.md

       -ng serve --host 0.0.0.0

-    - How to verify that the container is successfully serving the Angular application
+    - verify that the container isserving the Angular
-      - validate from container side
+      - validate from container side "curl 4200"
-      - validate from host side
+      - validate from host side curl "localhost:4200"
 3. `Dockerfile` & Building Images
     - Summary / explanation of instructions written in the `Dockerfile`
     - How to build an image from the repository `Dockerfile`
+    -
     - How to run a container that will serve the Angular application from the image built by the `Dockerfile`
+    - "docker run -it -p 4201:4201 --name madeWithDockerFile -v /home/ubuntu/ceg3120-cicd-masedagr8/angular-site/angular-bird/wsu-hw-ng-main:/angula node:18-bullseye bash" (in theory it should use the Dockfile when building)
     - How to verify that the container is successfully serving the Angular application
-      - validate from container side
+      - validate from container side "curl 4200"
-      - validate from host side
+      - validate from host side "localhost:4200"
 5. Working with your DockerHub Repository
     - How to create a public repo in DockerHub
     - How to create a PAT for authentication (note recommended scope for this task)